Dave-Ed-Cast/VisionTextArc/README.md

 ![Swift](https://img.shields.io/badge/Swift-6-blue) ![Platform](https://img.shields.io/badge/Platform-visionOS-red) ![License](https://img.shields.io/badge/License-MIT-green)

-`VisionTextArc` is a visionOS framework that generates 3D curved text with customizable parameters for creative visualizations for Apple Vision Pro apps.
-Built on **RealityKit**, it provides an intuitive API for creating stunning, curved text effects.
+`VisionTextArc` is a visionOS package library fully open source and free, that enables 3D curved text creation with customizable parameters, perfect for Apple Vision Pro apps.
+Built on RealityKit, it offers an intuitive API for generating stunning, immersive text effects with ease.

 ---

 ## Why is curved text needed in visionOS
-Curved text in visionOS is useful for a variety of reasons, mainly to enhance the user experience and make it more natural and immersive in 3D spaces.
-Ever thought of creating a mindfulness app based on a scenery with some 3D text that is fitting to the space?
-Now you can with a proper curving of it!
+Curved text enhances immersion by naturally integrating into 3D spaces.
+Imagine a mindfulness app where text elegantly follows the contours of a scene, now possible with VisionTextArc.

+Designing curved text manually in Reality Composer Pro is tedious, in fact, you would d have to position each letter individually!
+With VisionTextArc, simply tweak a few parameters and let the package handle the rest.

 ---